Judannn/Todo-App/README.md

 # Todo App

-A todo app that can use 3 types of datasources [ api, Hive, SQLite ]
+A todo app created for Android that can use 3 types of datasources [ api, Hive, SQLite ]